 UCT’s Baxter Theatre Centre caters for diverse audiences by presenting a range of music, dance and theatre productions.

-In addition, the Centre addresses many of the historical inequalities that persist in the performing arts, due to economic disadvantages.
+In addition, the centre addresses many of the historical inequalities that persist in the performing arts in the following ways:

 Community development projects, arts festivals and workshops seek to develop artists and provide them with a platform to present their work.

-The Baxter promotes access to the theatre by providing transport for approximately 3000 patrons
+Access to the theatre by providing transport for approximately 3 000 patrons.

-By keeping rental costs as low as possible for small production companies, burgeoning artists and community organisations
+Rental costs are kept as low as possible for small production companies, burgeoning artists and community organisations.

 a 3-week festival platform to exhibit their work